 - Invite reporters and bloggers to attend your cleanup.

-- Mention any sponsors and/or civic leaders who may be attending.
+- Mention any sponsors and/or community leaders and elected officials who may be attending.

 - Set up an internet alert (such as Google) to track any media coverage you receive.

-- Keep copies of all media received.
+- Save copies of all media received.
 You’ll be able to use them the following year to help secure sponsorship and/or encourage elected officials to participate.

 Example blurbs for newsletters, blogs, calendars, etc.:

-- Encourage attendees to post information about your event on their social networks.
+- Encourage attendees to share the Facebook event and event photos on their social networks.